ultraleap/Element/Language/ElementReferenceManual.md

 ## Basic Concepts
 ### Values
 A value is the basic unit of an Element program.
-Values can be declared by language constructs or returned as the result of expressions.
+Values can be declared using language constructs or returned as the result of expressions.
 Values can have one or many of the following characteristics in Element:
 * **Indexable** - can contain other values accessible via `.`, e.g. `foo` where `foo.bar` is valid.
 * **Callable** - can produce other values through parametrization, e.g. `foo` where `foo(parameter)` is valid.